HNGInternship/ProjectEmail/README.md

 | template-make-reservation-pay-on-arrival | Make reservation (Pay-on-arrival) |                      | Unassigned |
 | template-issue-with-reservation          | Issue with reservation (Client)   |                      | Unassigned |

+2. In your newly created branch create a folder with a name that matches the branch name in the root folder and put your work inside there.
+Please do not touch anything else in the root folder.

-When you're done with the HTML email template, create a pull request.
+3. When you're done with the HTML email template, create a pull request.
 I will check that your template is responsive, matches the design and does not conflict with any other team mate's additions and then merge your branch with master.